netw0rm/atlaskit/packages/ak-comment/proposedSpec.md

 #### Notes/questions

-* Does it make sense to provide nested `Comment` elements as children, or does it make more sense to provide the content as children instead?
+* Does it make sense to provide nested `Comment` elements as `children`, or does it make more sense to provide the content as `children` and expose a `replies`/`nested` property instead?